ebirien/data-analytics-power-bi-report690/README.md

   - Updated the **README** file on the GitHub repository of the project.
   - Saved the latest version of the Power BI project file (**project.pbix**) and uploaded it to the Github repository.
   - Uploaded Power BI Screenshots to the Github repository.

+### 10: Creating Metrics for Users Outside the Company Using SQL
+This is to demonstrate the extraction and dissemination of key data insights for a borader audience who do not have access to specialised visualisation tools like Power BI.

+1. Connected to a Postgres database server hosted on Microsoft Azure from VSCode SQLTools extention with client's credentials.

+2. Checked the Tables and Column Names in the database.
+  - Printed a list of the tables in the database and saved the result to a csv file called **order-db_tables.csv** for reference.
+  - Printed a list of the columns in the orders table and saved the result to a csv file called **orders_columns.csv**
+  - Repeated the same process for each other table in the database, saving the results to a csv file with the same name as the table

+3. Queried the Database to answer the following questions.
+In each case, the query result is exported to a csv file, along with the query itself as a .sql file.
+  - How many staff are there in all of the UK stores?
+    - Answer (Refer to:  **question_1.csv** and **question_1.sql**)
+  - Which month in 2022 has had the highest revenue?
+    - Answer (Refer to:  **question_2.csv** and **question_2.sql**)
+  - Which German store type had the highest revenue for 2022?
+    - Answer (Refer to:  **question_3.csv** and **question_3.sql**)
+  - Create a view where the rows are the store types and the columns are the total sales, percentage of total sales and the count of orders
+    - Answer (Refer to:  **question_4.csv** and **question_4.sql**)
+  - Which product category generated the most profit for the "Wiltshire, UK" region in 2021?
+    - Answer (Refer to:  **question_5.csv** and **question_5.sql**)

+4. Updated Documentation
+  - Updated the **README** file on the GitHub repository of the project.
+  - Uploaded SQL queries and results the Github repository.